StetHD/tarifa-book/platforms/browser.md

 tarifa run browser --verbose
 ```

-in a tarifa project should open the `app/platforms/browser/www/index.html` file in your chrome browser
+in a tarifa project should open the `app/platforms/browser/www/index.html` file in your Chrome browser
 after building it with the default configuration and the build process defined in the [front-end project](../project/index.md#the-www-project) build system module `project/bin/build.js`.

 ### Limitations

-`tarifa run browser` may fail if the chrome executable is not found.
-Defining the path of your chrome executable
+`tarifa run browser` may fail if the Chrome executable is not found.
+Defining the path of your Chrome executable
-in `~/.config/configstore/tarifa.yml` should fix it (See [user settings](../settings/index.md) for defining the chrome path).
+in `~/.config/configstore/tarifa.yml` should fix it (See [user settings](../settings/index.md) for defining the Chrome path).

-`tarifa watch browser` fails to open chrome pointing to the right url.
+`tarifa watch browser` fails to open Chrome pointing to the right url.